70 Degree Farenheit To Celcius

 A Deeper Look: The Scientific Basis of Temperature Conversion

 The conversion formula is derived from the relationship between the Fahrenheit and Celsius scales.
-Both scales are linear, meaning that equal intervals on the scale represent equal changes in temperature.
-However, the size of those intervals differs.
-The key to understanding the conversion lies in recognizing these differences:
+Here's the thing — both scales are linear, meaning that equal intervals on the scale represent equal changes in temperature.
+That said, the size of those intervals differs.

 • Different Freezing Points: The freezing point of water is 32°F and 0°C. This 32-degree difference needs to be accounted for in the conversion.